Echoes of a hairy black hole from gravitational decoupling: Introduction

-Quasinormal modes (QNMs) are the characteristic damped oscillations of perturbed black holes and related compact objects, and they have long served as a central tool in black-hole perturbation theory, ringdown modeling, and gravitational-wave spectroscopy \cite{Nollert:1999ji,Berti:2009kk,Konoplya:2011qq,Buonanno:2006ui,Cardoso:2016rao,Barausse:2014tra,Hod:2006jw,Maggiore:2007nq}.
-In this stage, the waveform is governed by a discrete set of damped oscillations---QNMs---whose complex frequencies encode the mass, spin, and, more generally, the dynamical structure of the perturbed compact object.
-This makes the QNM spectrum a central arena for black-hole spectroscopy, no-hair tests, and phenomenological searches for departures from the Kerr--Schwarzschild paradigm \cite{Dreyer:2003bv,Giesler:2019uxc,Bhagwat:2019dtm}.
+Quasinormal modes (QNMs) are the characteristic damped oscillations of perturbed black holes and related compact objects, and they have long served as a central tool in black hole perturbation theory, ringdown modeling, and gravitational-wave spectroscopy \cite{Berti:2025hly, Nollert:1999ji,Berti:2009kk,Konoplya:2011qq,Buonanno:2006ui,Cardoso:2016rao,Barausse:2014tra,Hod:2006jw,Maggiore:2007nq}.
+In this stage, the waveform is governed by a discrete set of damped oscillations, known as QNMs, whose complex frequencies encode the mass, angular momentum, and electric charge.
+This makes the QNM spectrum a central arena for black hole spectroscopy, no-hair tests, and phenomenological searches for departures from the standard Kerr and Schwarzschild geometries \cite{Dreyer:2003bv,Giesler:2019uxc,Bhagwat:2019dtm}.
 Beyond their role in strong-gravity phenomenology, QNMs also exhibit deep connections to holography, angular eigenvalue problems, unstable null geodesics, shadow observables, and semianalytic or fully numerical extraction schemes, as illustrated by studies of holographic modes, spin-weighted spheroidal harmonics, Kerr/eikonal geometry, time-domain evolution, higher-order WKB methods, and continued-fraction techniques \cite{Kovtun:2005ev,Berti:2005gp,Yang:2012he,Dolan:2010wr,Konoplya:2017wot,Andersson:1996cm,Konoplya:2019hlu,Daghigh:2011ty,Daghigh:2024wcl,Li:2026xnr}.
 A broad body of work has explored QNMs in asymptotically AdS and dS spacetimes, analogue systems, scalar-hairy and regular black holes, charged and nonlinear-electrodynamic backgrounds, phase-transition settings, scale-dependent geometries, and several modified-gravity scenarios, including Einstein--Gauss--Bonnet, Einstein--dilaton--Gauss--Bonnet, slowly rotating vector perturbations, loop-quantum-corrected and Weyl black holes \cite{Cardoso:2001bb,Wang:2004bv,Daghigh:2008jz,Zhidenko:2003wq,Lepe:2004kv,Zhidenko:2005mv,Fernando:2012yw,Toshmatov:2015wga,Gonzalez:2017shu,Chabab:2017knz,Rincon:2018sgd,Pani:2009wy,Pani:2012bp,Konoplya:2020bxa,Daghigh:2020mog,Daghigh:2020fmw,Fu:2022cul,Daghigh:2021psm,Fu:2023drp}.
-Recent developments have further emphasized the interplay between QNMs, shadows, greybody factors, instability criteria, odd-parity perturbations of hairy geometries, discontinuous effective potentials, and the classification of competing mode families, both in concrete phenomenological models and in more general analyses \cite{Okyay:2021nnh,Pantig:2022gih,Yang:2024cjf,Qian:2024iaq,Li:2025ljb,Xiong:2025wgs,Yang:2025hqk}.
-This broad literature strongly motivates revisiting the ringdown problem in the weak-energy-condition hairy black hole generated via gravitational decoupling, where the extra hair arises from an additional anisotropic sector while the spacetime remains asymptotically close to Schwarzschild, making it a natural framework for studying axial spectra, trapping structures, and possible echo-like late-time signatures.
+Recent developments have further emphasized the interplay between QNMs, shadows, instability criteria, odd-parity perturbations of hairy geometries, discontinuous effective potentials, and the classification of competing mode families, both in concrete phenomenological models and in more general analyses \cite{Okyay:2021nnh,Pantig:2022gih,Yang:2024cjf,Qian:2024iaq,Li:2025ljb,Xiong:2025wgs,Yang:2025hqk}.
+Recently, greybody factors have attracted renewed attention as observables directly connected with the ringdown signal.
+In particular, they have been proposed as a way to characterize the frequency-domain amplitude of black-hole ringdown, to provide stable gravitational-wave observables, and to construct new greybody-factor-based tests of strong gravity \cite{Oshita:2023cjz, Rosato:2024arw,Rosato:2026apq}.
+This broad literature strongly motivates revisiting the ringdown problem in a hairy black hole generated via gravitational decoupling, where the extra hair arises from an additional anisotropic sector while the spacetime remains asymptotically close to Schwarzschild, making it a natural framework for studying axial spectra, trapping structures, and possible echo-like late-time signatures.